aho-opensource/homepage/docs/ahoquiz.md

 Du lar deg inspirere av påskekrimmen på TV og vil selv lage film.
 Du finner et videoredigeringsprogram og kommer raskt igang.

-## B (4 bokstaver)
+## B (hint: 4 bokstaver)

 <iframe width=600 height=450 src="./b.sozi.html" title="You see, but you do not observe.
 The distinction is clear. - Sherlock Holmes, 'The Sign of Four'">
     You see, but you do not observe.
 The distinction is clear. - Sherlock Holmes, 'The Sign of Four'
 </iframe>

-Påskeferie er en herlig en avslutning av prosjektuken.
-Presentasjonen gikk strålende siden du fant et enkelt program til å presentere prosjektet på en leken måte.
+Påskeferie ble en herlig en avslutning av prosjektuken.
+Presentasjonen gikk strålende siden du fant et program til å enkelt presentere prosjektet på en leken måte.

-## C (6 bokstaver)
+## C (hint: 6 bokstaver)

 > "_My mind rebels at stagnation.
 Give me problems, give me work, give me the most abstruse cryptogram, or the most intricate analysis, and I am in my own proper atmosphere._"
 > \- Sherlock Holmes, 'The Sign of Four'.